 But I grew very angry with our culture.

 I hated that other women were being fed this terrible message and were feeling shameful for gaining weight during pregnancy.

 I can’t even tell you how many times I’ve heard women say, “I’m so nervous about the baby weight”.

 There should be absolutely zero shame or fear in gaining weight while pregnant (on ANY part of your body).
 You are literally growing a human.
 It’s incredible.

 There is enough pressure (metaphorically and literally) on a pregnant woman.
 You should not have to deal with the stupid and irrational expectations our culture puts on our bodies (you can probably sense my anger… I like to think of it as passion).

-How did I snap out of it?
+How did I snap out of it during my pregnancy?

 How did I stop a potential relapse?

 I had to overcome some of those old automatic thoughts and accept that my body was unique and my pregnancy journey cannot be compared to anyone else’s.

 I also learned to trust my body that it would do what it needed to take care of my baby.
 I reminded myself what a beautiful experience it was.